AnastasiiaIvanova/AnastasiiaIvanova/README.md

 🤓  I'm in love with Sourcing and Recruitment.
 For the last 5 years I connected hundreds of people all over the world.

-👩‍💻  I'm currently working in the **Blackbird Lab** company as a Talent Acquisition Specialist.
+👩‍💻  I'm currently working in the **Relive** company as a Talent Acquisition Specialist.

-🇺🇦  Are you from Ukraine?
-Check our open positions: https://bit.ly/3hEXDSg
+👀  Open to discuss vacancies?
+Check our open positions: https://jobs.relive.cc/

 ⚡  I love running 🏃‍♀️ and train to run my FIRST marathon later this year 🏆